BJG87/GeminiApp/LIBRARY_USAGE.md

-# Using StvpsAi as an Apps Script Library
+# Using GeminiApp as an Apps Script Library

 ## Installation